 The Winter Side of Whistler

-Ice skating is a classic Canadian winter pastime, and there are three places in Whistler to glide.
+Ice skating is probably the definitive Canadian sport — given our nationwide passion for ice hockey — and there are three places in Whistler to feel the freedom of a winter’s glide.
 Meadow Park Sports Centre has an indoor rink that’s open year-round.
-Skating outdoors in the heart of the Village is quite magical with the twinkling lights of Whistler Olympic Plaza, where you can rent skates, cruise around with your friends, and strike up a casual game of shinny.
-And if the weather is cold, dry, and the conditions are safe, it’s sometimes possible to blissfully skate across the local lakes.
+Skating outdoors in the heart of the Village is simply magical with the twinkling lights of Whistler Olympic Plaza, where you can rent skates and cruise around with family and friends.
+And if the weather is cold, dry, and the conditions are safe, it’s possible to blissfully skate on the local lakes.

-For a truly romantic winter experience, take an old-fashioned sleigh ride.
-Cozy up to loved ones under warm blankets, as two magnificent Percheron horses pull your sleigh smoothly on snowcovered trails and through majestic forests.
-Dog sledding is an authentically Canadian way to explore the trails of the Callaghan Valley.
-Learn to mush your own team, or relax and enjoy the ride, led by an expert guide.
+To add a touch of romance and tranquility to your winter visit, take an old-fashioned sleigh ride through fields and forests of snow.
+Cozy up to loved ones under warm blankets, as two magnificent Percheron horses pull your sleigh on a smooth ride along snow-covered trails and through pine forests.
+Dogsledding is an authentically Canadian way to explore the trails, and you can learn to mush your own team, or relax and enjoy the ride led by an expert guide.

-One way to make the most of your time in Whistler is to access the surrounding backcountry quickly via snowmobile.
-Several operators offer scenic, guided tours for the new rider and families, adventure tours that speed over frozen lakes and into high alpine bowls, and extreme riding tours for the experienced, big mountain enthusiast.
+If you’ve never been snowmobiling before, it’s a fun and exciting way to quickly access Whistler’s surrounding backcountry.
+Several operators offer scenic, guided tours for new riders and families, adventure tours that speed over frozen lakes and into high alpine bowls, and extreme riding tours for the experienced, big mountain enthusiast.